MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Introduction

+A central challenge in face reenactment lies in learning disentangled representations of identity, facial pose and expressions, while also capturing a wide range of variations in facial attributes such as geometry, background, lighting, etc \cite{hempel2024toward,andlauer20213d,he2019attgan}.
 Current data-driven approaches for face reenactment can be broadly divided into two main categories according to the underlying generative models: GAN-based \cite{xu2021relightgan,xu2021multi,jiang2018graph,yu2022cmos} and diffusion-based frameworks \cite{li2025diffusion,ho2020denoising,rombach2022high}.
-Such approaches are capable of generating realistic and visually appealing synthetic images, while also offering a degree of control over the generation process.
-Although recent generative models have been widely applied to face reenactment tasks, the problem remains highly challenging due to the significant diversity in facial attributes \cite{hempel2024toward,andlauer20213d,he2019attgan}, including shape, appearance, expression, head movement, and lighting conditions.
-Learning disentangled representations of identity and facial pose is crucial for face reenactment, yet remains a highly challenging task.
+Such approaches can produce high-quality and visually convincing synthetic images and offer a certain level of controllability in the generation process.
+Although recent generative models have been widely applied to face reenactment tasks, the problem remains highly challenging due to the significant diversity in facial attributes.
 Inadequate disentanglement often causes identity leakage from the driving face to the source face.
-To address these challenges, recent works have turned to pre-trained StyleGAN2 \cite{karras2020analyzing} models, leveraging their photo-realistic generation capabilities and inherent disentanglement properties \cite{bounareli2022finding,oorloff2023robust,bounareli2023hyperreenact,yin2022styleheat}.
+To address these challenges, some works have turned to pre-trained StyleGAN2 \cite{karras2020analyzing} models to leverage their photo-realistic generation capabilities and inherent disentanglement properties \cite{bounareli2022finding,oorloff2023robust,bounareli2023hyperreenact,yin2022styleheat}.
 However, a key limitation lies in the difficulty of accurately encoding real images into the StyleGAN2 latent space, which frequently results in inaccurate reconstructions and suboptimal reenactment quality.
 As shown in Fig. \ref{fig:demo}, HyperReenact \cite{bounareli2023hyperreenact}, a StyleGAN2-based method, struggles to preserve critical appearance details such as hairstyles and hats, which are essential for maintaining the perceptual fidelity of the reenacted faces.
-More importantly, most GAN-based methods operate on images and process long videos frame by frame, subsequently stacking the results along the temporal axis \cite{hong2022depth,pang2023dpe,yang2022face2face}.
+Moreover, most GAN-based methods operate on images and process long videos frame by frame, subsequently stacking the results along the temporal axis \cite{hong2022depth,pang2023dpe,yang2022face2face}.
 Such approaches often overlook temporal consistency, leading to noticeable flickering artifacts.

 \IEEEpubidadjcol